 By Office of Museum Services Staff

-The Office of Museum Services recently published grant guidelines for the FY2017 National Leadership Grants for Museums.
+The Office of Museum Services recently published grant guidelines for the FY2017 Museums for America grant.
 This is part of a series of blogs highlighting the new grant guidelines and offering tips for applicants.

 We are delighted that the official FY2017 Notice of Funding Opportunity for Museums for America (MFA) is now available for your consideration and, of course, for your autumn proposal-writing pleasure.
 MFA was launched in 2004, and since then, it has helped museums of every type and size strengthen their abilities to serve their communities, one project at a time.

 When you begin to prepare an application to MFA this year, you’ll notice that we ask you to align your project with one of IMLS’s three programmatic goals identified in our strategic plan.
 These translate to project categories in the MFA guidelines: Learning Experiences, making it clear that IMLS supports the unique ability of museums to empower people of all ages through experiential learning and discovery; Community Anchors, reflecting that IMLS promotes the role of museums as essential partners in addressing the needs of their communities by leveraging their resources to identify and implement solutions; and Collections Stewardship, confirming IMLS support for the exemplary management, care, and conservation of, as well as broad access to and use of, museum collections.